jhchiu1/book_wishlist3/README.md

    * 2 - Show Read
    * 3 - Mark Books as Red
    * 4 - New Book
+   * 5 - Search for Book by Title
    * q - Quit

 ### Prerequisites